Jakobtea/Jakobtea/README.md

 I enjoy exploring new technologies and developing projects to deepen my understanding.

 ### What I'm Learning and Working On
-I'm currently focusing on Python and fullstack development.
+I'm currently focusing on Python and playing around with Cellular Automata.
-Most of what I learn comes from working on my own projects and exploring deas.
+I just learn what ever spikes my interest.

 ###  My Projects

 - **Planet Simulation**
-  A simulation of planetary motion using physics and mathematics.
+  A simulation of planetary motion.
   Built with unity and C# to visualize orbits and gravitational interactions.
   [Check it out here](https://jakobtea.github.io/WebGLGravitySimGit/)

 - **Chaos Game**
   A Python implementation of the Chaos Game to generate fractals like the Sierpiński triangle.
-  Focused on combining randomness with mathematical patterns and visual output.
   [Check it out here](https://jakobtea.github.io/Chaos-game/)<br/>

 - **The Thinking Path**
-  My Blog:
   [Check it out here](https://jakobtea.github.io/Thinking-path/)<br/>